10 months full time

 You also require GCSE or O level passes (Grades A–C) in English language and mathematics or equivalent before commencement of the PGCE course.
 It is also a requirement that you have spent at least a few recent working days in a UK secondary classroom prior to application.
 This will inform your application and any subsequent performance in the selection process.

-Please note that under TDA regulations, the University is unable to offer places on its PGCE programmes without a selection process that includes a personal interview.
+Please note that under NCTL regulations, the University is unable to offer places on its PGCE programmes without a selection process that includes a personal interview.
 The selection day consists of a presentation by each applicant, a group task, a written task and an individual interview.

 The University's Careers Service has also made a video aimed at candidates applying for a PGCE.